microup/vbalancer/readme.md

 ## What is VBalancer?

-VBalancer is a project written on Go lang that provides a simple and efficient way to balance traffic between identical servers(peers).
+VBalancer is a project written on Golang that provides a simple and efficient way to balance traffic between identical servers(peers).
 It is designed to be lightweight and fast.
-Vbalancer supports TCP protocol.
+VBalancer supports TCP protocol.
 With its easy-to-use configuration options, it is an ideal solution for any organization looking to improve their network application performance and reliability.
+Blacklist functionality has also been implemented in VBalancer.
+Now, IP addresses can be added to the configuration file to reject requests, which will also provide protection against DDOS or unauthorized access by a specific address.

 VBalancer is an open source project released under the AGPL-3.0 license.

 ![Image description](https://raw.githubusercontent.com/microup/vbalancer/33860ed4ee5dcfce78f9cb760208346eac426739/assets/vbalancer.png)